I lost a lot of money on Saturday. Not from gambling. Nor making a wrong business decision. I simply…misplaced it.

 My concern for losing the money was matched by the unsettling thought that I simply couldn’t remember why.
 What had I been doing before, during and after that time?
-I mentally tried to retrace my steps, only to hit a brain deadend at every turn.
+I mentally tried to retrace my steps, only to hit a brain-dead-end at every turn.

-And so it went…All weekend.
+And so it went.
+All weekend.

 While I’m not thrilled at flushing away a week’s hard work, the outcome could have been so much worse.

-Mindfulness is the mental state of being conscious or aware of something.
-It’s the ability to focus your awareness on the present moment, while calm acknowledging and accepting your feelings, thoughts and physical sensations.
+Mindfulness is the ability to focus your awareness on the present moment, while calmly acknowledging and accepting your feelings, thoughts and physical sensations.

 In contrast to this description, I’ve spent this year multi-tasking and multi-thinking.
-Sometimes I imagine that my brain is hosting a national ping-pong tournament; where ideas, to-dos, memories and premonitions bounce through my cranial arena with alarming speed.
+I imagine that my brain is hosting a national ping-pong tournament, where ideas, to-dos, memories, and premonitions bounce through my cranial arena with alarming speed.

-And even though I’ve been working on being more mindful of late, I clearly still have a long way to go.
+And even though I’ve been working on being more mindful of late, I still have a long way to go.

 Now I’d Love To Hear From You

 - Do you ever feel like your brain is stretched in a dozen directions at once?